Botanical FAQ

 2) to indicate the origin of a wild-collected plant.
 For example, Salvia rosmarinus ex Crete is an unnamed cultivar of a rosemary collected in Crete.

-This should not be confused with an x or × in front of a cultivar name which used to indicate hybrid origin but is no longer recommended (though it is still widely used).
+This should not be confused with an x or × in front of a cultivar name which used to indicate hybrid origin.